signaflo/java-timeseries/README.md

 ## IMPORTANT NOTICE

 Major API changes have been made with release 0.3.
-The first and most obvious is that the single java-timeseries project has been split up into two seperate modules -- math and timeseries.
-The timeseries module contains the time series data types, models, and forecasts.
-The math module contains much of the lower-level supporting structure and is likely to be of less interest to library users.
+The first and most obvious is that the single java-com.github.signaflo.timeseries project has been split up into two seperate modules -- com.github.signaflo.math and com.github.signaflo.timeseries.
+The com.github.signaflo.timeseries module contains the time series com.github.signaflo.data types, models, and forecasts.
+The com.github.signaflo.math module contains much of the lower-level supporting structure and is likely to be of less interest to library users.